roxlukas/rag_test/README.md

-# Very simple RAG implmentation (Retrieveal - Augmented Generation)
+# Very simple RAG implementation (Retrieveal - Augmented Generation)

-Purely for educational purposes - how to do it?
+Purely for educational purposes - how to make a simple RAG

 ## **Architecture Overview**